openedx/open-edx-proposals/oeps/best-practices/oep-0019-bp-developer-documentation.rst

   ..
 This section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.

-  Options Considered
+  Rejected Alternatives
   ******************

   ..
 This section lists alternate options considered, described briefly, with pros and cons.
-The option proposed / adopted may be included here (typically first) if more explanation is helpful.

   References
   **********

   ..
-List any additional references here that would be useful to the future reader.
+(Optional) List any additional references here that would be useful to the future reader.
 See `Documenting Architecture Decisions`_ for further input.

   .. _Documenting Architecture Decisions: https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions